Ky1le/PDF-Manager/README.md

 ![](images/Banner.png)

-A small Application with the purpose to enhance my daily-office-work.
-The Application provides functionalities to merge multiple PDFs.
-Multiple interactions with each PDF are possible e.g. specifying the range of Pages who should be included in the final PDF.
+A small application for merging multiple PDFs.
-The final PDF can be previewed.
+Various functions, such as specifying the pages included in the output PDF, have been implemented with the aim of improving its usability.
+A preview of the final PDF can be viewed at any time.

 # Functionality